What is Sexual Harassment Training?

 Q1.
 What are SB 1343 and SB 778?

-A. Enacted in 2018, California Senate Bill 1343 requires California employers with five or more employees to provide interactive sexual harassment training and education to both supervisors and nonsupervisory staff by January 1, 2021 (as amended by SB 778).
+2021.
+Enacted in 2018, California Senate Bill 1343 requires training California employers with five (5) or more employees to provide interactive sexual harassment training and education to both supervisors and nonsupervisory staff by January 1, 2021 (as amended by SB 778).
 SB 1343 represents a big change in scope from AB 1825, which only applied to employers with 50 or more workers and required them to train only supervisors, not all employees.
-SB 778 was passed August 30, 2019 and extended the training deadline from January 1, 2020 to January 1, 2021.

 Q2.
 Are there different requirements for employees and supervisors?

-A. Yes, the new law requires that employers provide two hours of classroom or other interactive training for supervisory employees and one hour of training for nonsupervisory employees.
+A. Yes, the law requires that employers provide two (2) hours of classroom or other interactive training for supervisory employees and one (1) hour of training for nonsupervisory employees.
 Employees who are promoted to a supervisory position must receive additional training within six months of their promotion.

 Q3.
 How often must organizations provide sexual harassment training?